USEPA/CompTox-ExpoCast-httk/README.md

 # R Package "httk"

-This R package provides data and models for prediction toxicokinetics (chemical absorption, distribution, metabolism, and excretion by the body).
+This R package provides data and models for the prediction of toxicokinetics (chemical absorption, distribution, metabolism, and excretion by the body).
 The models are design to be parameterized with chemical-specific in vitro (animal free) measurements.
 The predictions can be used for traditional